Microsoft co-founder Allen launches space project

 The initiative comes only months after the United States retired the Space Shuttle program after 30 years, opening the door to private enterprise to supply space vehicles.

-Allen's rocket will be launched from what will be the world's biggest plane, a massive carrier aircraft powered by six jumbo jet engines, to be constructed by Scaled Composites, a unit of defense contractor Northrop Grumman Corp (NOC.N).
+Allen's rocket will be launched from what will be the world's biggest plane, a massive carrier aircraft powered by six jumbo jet engines, to be constructed by Scaled Composites, a unit of defense contractor Northrop Grumman Corp.

-Its wingspan will be about 385 feet (117 meters), bigger than a football field and 70 percent longer than the wings of a Boeing (BA.N) 747.
+Its wingspan will be about 385 feet, bigger than a football field and 70 percent longer than the wings of a Boeing 747.

 The rocket itself will be made by private space company SpaceX, created by Elon Musk, the billionaire co-founder of PayPal.
 The rocket and carrier will be integrated by aviation and missile specialists Dynetics.